pbenettin/Montepaldi_data_publication/readme.md

 # Montepaldi vineyard data

 This dataset includes soil moisture and water stable isotope data collected at the Montepaldi farm (Tuscany, Italy) in the summer 2021.
 The data is discussed in the paper "*Ecohydrological dynamics and temporal water origin in a European Mediterranean vineyard*", by P. Benettin, M. Tagliavini, C. Andreotti, F.S.
 Manca di Villahermosa, M. Verdone, A. Dani and D. Penna.
 The manuscript is currently under peer review.
+The data has a persistent DOI on Zenodo: [https://doi.org/10.5281/zenodo.12708488](https://doi.org/10.5281/zenodo.12708488)

 ## Field site